La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - le'e:
   - definitions:
     - 1:
+      - type: descriptor
+      - implicit quantifiers:
+        - outer:
+          - ro:
+            - translation: all
+            - comment: encompassing all the characteristics of the stereotypical instance.
+        - inner:
+          - su'o:
+            - translation: at least one
+            - comment: implying the speaker has at least one specific thing in mind that they are describing as X to form the stereotype.
       - definition: The sumti "le'e X" refers to the stereotypical instance of X, an abstract or imaginary entity that best exemplifies the characteristics of the set of those things that the speaker has in mind and describes as X.
       - examples:
         - 1: